Anatoly Dneprov (singer): Biography

-Anatoly Dneprov was born on April 1, 1947, in the city of Dnipropetrovsk to a Jewish couple.
-In 1963 he entered the Dnipropetrovsk Industrial Technical Institute and wanted to become a Master of Instrumentations and Measuring devices, but in 1964 he followed his musical destiny and entered the Dnipropetrovsk Musical Academy named after Glinka.
+Anatoly Semyonovich Dneprov was born Anatoly Semyonovich Gross on 1 April 1947 in Dnipropetrovsk to a Jewish couple.
+In 1963 he entered the Dnipropetrovsk Industrial Technical Institute and wanted to become a Master of Instrumentations and Measuring devices, but in 1964 he followed his musical destiny and entered the Dnipropetrovsk Musical Academy named after Mikhail Glinka.

 From 1967 to 1970, he was in the Soviet army and was one of the head musicians in the Ensemble of Song and Dance of the Ministry of Internal Affairs of the Ukrainian SSR and Moldova based in Kiev.

 After the army he was a pianist in the jazz band of the Dnipropetrovsk pipe-rolling factory named after Karl Liebknecht.
 In 1971 he graduated from the Musical Academy and moved to Moscow where he became one of the most famous Soviet pop composers of the 70s, selling almost 200 million albums with his music that was performed by various Soviet performers.

 From 1979 to 1987, he lived in New York and became a very popular singer in the Russian community that was living abroad.
 In 1987 he moved back to Moscow and began touring all over the Soviet Union.
 He recorded many hits and filmed many videos and documentary films that were shown on Soviet and Russian national Television.

 He received many awards and prizes in the Soviet Union and afterwards Russia for his achievements as a composer and singer.
 He is the author of such songs as Armenia (with Tata Simonyan), Helpline, The Jewish Boy, Russia, A Glass of Nostalgia, Ah, How Pity and many others.